DebabrataBhowmik/ForAkanksha/README.md

 t1->MakeClass("MyAnalysis")

-This will create two files namely, MyAnalysis.h and MyAnalysis.h.
+This will create two files namely, MyAnalysis.h and MyAnalysis.C.
 If you now open the MyAnalysis.h you can clearly see the branches specified.

 Please don't hesitate to write to me (debabrata.bhowmik@cern.ch) if you have any question.Thanks.